antiprism/mpd_oled/INSTALL_MOODE.md

-If you ever want to make any changes to the FIFO configuration, then modify /usr/local/etc/mpd_oled_fifo.conf and restart MPD, by going to the Moode UI Audio Config page and clicking on "RESTART" in the MPD section.
+If you ever want to make any changes to the FIFO configuration, then modify /usr/local/etc/mpd_oled_fifo.conf and restart MPD, by going to the Moode UI Audio Config page and clicking on "RESTART" in the MPD section (for Moode 5, restart MPD now).

 Now build mpd_oled (for Moode 5, build with a plain `make`)
 ```